JayJay-101/resume-maker/README.md

+[buymecofee!](https://buymeacoffee.com/jaybuddyjay)
 # Resume PDF Generator

-[buymecofee!](https://buymeacoffee.com/jaybuddyjay)
-A Node.js application that allows you to create, edit, and export professional resumes as PDF documents using a drag-and-drop interface.
+A modular Node.js application that allows you to create, edit, and export professional resumes as PDF documents using a drag-and-drop interface.
+This project uses a component-based architecture for better maintainability and extensibility.

 ## Features